Pomegranate: benefits, dosage, contraindications

 Multiday Pomegranate Extract Supplementation Decreases Oxygen Uptake During Submaximal Cycling Exercise, but Cosupplementation With N-acetylcysteine Negates the Effect

-Preliminary clinical research shows that rinsing with a pomegranate extract mouthwash for one minute once or twice daily reduces dental plaque in patients with or without fixed orthodontic appliances.
+Preliminary clinical research shows that rinsing with a pomegranate extract mouthwash for one minute once or twice a day reduces dental plaque in patients with or without fixed orthodontic appliances.

 Posologie